pyliaorachel/pyliaorachel.github.io/_posts/blog/Tech/2017-07-07-flask-app-with-gunicorn-on-nginx-server-upon-aws-ec2-linux.md

 ---
 layout: post
 title:  "Flask App with Gunicorn on Nginx Server upon AWS EC2 Linux"
-categories: Blog Tech Server
+categories: Blog Tech System
-tags: ["flask gunicorn nginx aws"]
+tags: ["flask", "gunicorn", "nginx", "aws"]
 author: pyliaorachel
 comments: true
 excerpt_separator: <!--more-->
 ---

-## Content
+The whole setup is modified from this [tutorial](https://www.digitalocean.com/community/tutorials/how-to-serve-flask-applications-with-gunicorn-and-nginx-on-ubuntu-14-04), with the pain and gain from the alternative deployment on an AWS EC2 Linux server.

 1. Setup Environment
 2. Creating a Flask App